ELEC2645/unit-2-project-template-Jassimrtkz/README.md

 ## File Logging

-Results are saved and added to a text file:
+The outcomes are added to a text file and saved:

 ```
 results.txt